superseriousbusiness/gotosocial/docs/federation/interaction_policy.md

 The presence of `approvedBy` signals that the author of the post targeted by the `Activity` or replied-to by the `Object` has approved/accepted the interaction, and it can now be distributed to its intended audience.

-The value of `approvedBy` should be the URI of the `Accept` `Activity` created by the author of the post being interacted with.
+The value of `approvedBy` should be the `result` URI/ID that was sent along in an `Accept` from the interactee.

 For example, the following `Announce` `Activity` indicates, by the presence of `approvedBy`, that it has been `Accept`ed by `@post_author@example.org`: